ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

 - Warning:
     - Node registration will NOT be automatically performed on the first startup anymore since `V0.2.0`.
     - Please **DO NOT move or modify database file** after the first run, and **DO NOT modify node identity configuration arbitrarily**, otherwise errors will occur during runtime. (such as [DKG Key Mismatch](/docs//issue%20fix/dkg-public-key-mismatch.md))
     - It is recommended to **keep the nodes long-running**.
-Please DO NOT frequently start and stop, which may result in missing grouping or task events and cause unnecessary slashing.
+Please DO NOT frequently start and stop, which may result in missing grouping or task events and cause unnecessary slashing. (see [Reactivate once Slashed](/docs//issue%20fix/reactivate-once-slashed.md))
     - Please ensure regular backup of the database file `./db/data.sqlite`.
     - It is recommended to observe and analyze the complete `node.log` on the host machine.
 If the container starts and stops every time using the `docker rm` command, the standard output log is incomplete.

 - Note:
     - At present, we will collect data in log file `node.log` to locate and troubleshoot issues, but please note that the logs **WILL NOT** contain node private content or running environment metrics
-    - To run multiple node clients on the same machine, you may need to change the path to “/<YOUR_EXPECTED_SUBFOLDER>” behind of the “db” or “log” directory.
+    - To run multiple node clients on the same machine, you may need to change the path to "/<YOUR_EXPECTED_SUBFOLDER>" behind of the "db" or "log" directory.

 ### Register to ARPA Network: